 Walks after work

 During placement, I work Monday to Friday 8 am to 4 pm.
 After long hours of staying indoors, I often go out for walks after work.
 It could be a 30minutes walk to buy groceries for the week.
-Or an hour walks without a destination, just enjoying myself.
+Or an hour walk without a destination, but just enjoying myself.
 To me, this is one of the best ways to de-stress: when I walk or jog, I tend to put down all the worries or problems during work.
 I think it helps me to maintain a good work-life balance.

 I found it extremely important to stay connected with your friends.
 Having regular gatherings or phone calls could make a difference.
 Every time after chatting with my friends, I feel so relieved.
 These catch-ups just help me to re-charge and move forward.